A Letter to a Royal Academy

-"A Letter to a Royal Academy" (sometimes "A Letter to a Royal Academy about Farting" or "Fart Proudly") is the name of an essay about flatulence written by Benjamin Franklin c.
+"A Letter to a Royal Academy" (sometimes referred to as "A Letter to a Royal Academy about Farting" or "Fart Proudly") is the name of an essay about flatulence written by Benjamin Franklin c.
 1781 while he was living abroad as United States Ambassador to France.
 It is an example of flatulence humor.

 Description

 "A Letter to a Royal Academy" was composed in response to a call for scientific papers from the Royal Academy of Brussels.
 Franklin believed that the various academic societies in Europe were increasingly pretentious and concerned with the impractical.
 Revealing his "bawdy, scurrilous side," Franklin responded with an essay suggesting that research and practical reasoning be undertaken into methods of improving the odor of human flatulence.

 Franklin never submitted the essay to the Brussels Academy, but enclosed it in a letter of 16 September 1783 to British philosopher and clergyman Richard Price with whom Franklin had an ongoing correspondence, with the jocular suggestion that he should forward it to English chemist Joseph Priestley, who was famed for his work on gases, "who is apt to give himself Airs."
 Price did so, reporting back that "I convey’d this to Dr Priestley, and we have been entertained with the pleasantry of it and the ridicule it contains."